InsideousBot/NaviGlass/README.md

 NaviGlass is an assistive device powered by a Raspberry Pi that helps blind users navigate their environment using:
 - **YOLO11n Object Detection** - Real-time detection of people, vehicles, and objects
 - **Ultrasonic Distance Sensors** - Measures distances to detected objects
 - **AI-Powered Narration** - Natural language descriptions using Google Gemini
 - **Text-to-Speech** - Audio feedback through Bluetooth or speakers
 - **Face Recognition** - Recognizes specific individuals by name
+- **Web Control Panel** - Browser-based interface for system management

 ## Features